 Offline storage generally refers to the local storage or hard drives on a physical device, such as a computer or smartphone.
 However, in the context of this article, “offline cloud storage” refers to data stored on the cloud that you can make available locally without internet access.

 There aren’t many services that will offer such a large amount of cloud storage for free.
 The closest you’ll get is MEGA, which provides 20GB of free storage perpetually.
-You can also get up to 90GB of additional free storage for a limited time by performing certain actions: 35GB for signing up, 20GB for SMS verification, 15GB for installing the mobile app and 20GB for installing the desktop app.
+You can also get up to 20GB of additional free storage for a limited time by performing certain actions: 5GB for installing MEGAsync, 5GB for SMS verification, 5GB for installing the mobile app and 5GB for inviting a friend.

 What Makes the Best Offline Cloud Storage?